yairdyule/github-intro/attendance.md

 # Hello, students!
-Kindly add your name(s, if you're a group), and a short description of your project here, as well as a link to the project repo, below.
+Kindly fork this repo, add your name(s, if you're a group), add whatever idea you have so far (this can totally be changed!!), as well as a link to the project repo, below.
+When you're done, go back to your forked repo & make a pull request (which I can then accept, and your changes will be reflected in the main repo).
+How thrilling!

 * Jared Jewell, BJ Kim.
 We're doing a cool project, super top-secret tho.
 Here's the link: https://foo,bar.com/